aliduabubakari/churn-prediction-with-gradio/README.md

 ## App Execution

+📷 Step 1: Select Gender and Senior Citizen Status

 ![Alt text](images/1.png)

-First step select the gender and the select whether he/she is a senior Citizen.
-The key is prpvided that indicates 0 is for NO and 1 is for a YES.
-Also choose if the customer has a partner.
+Choose the gender of the customer.
+Indicate whether the customer is a senior citizen (0 for NO, 1 for YES).
+Select whether the customer has a partner.

+📷 Step 2: Select Dependents

 ![Alt text](images/3.png)

-Select if the customer has any dependents.
+Specify if the customer has any dependents.

+📷 Step 3: Enter Tenure and Service Details

 ![Alt text](images/4.png)

-Next, input the length of the tenure in months, slect if the customer has the following; Phoneservice, multiple lines, Internetservice, Onlinesecurity and onlinebackup.
+Enter the length of the tenure in months.

+Select the availability of phone service, multiple lines, internet service, online security, and online backup.

+📷 Step 4: Choose Additional Services
 ![Alt text](images/5.png)

-Next, choose if the customer has the following; Deviceprotection, Techsupport, StreamingTV and streamingMovies.
+Specify if the customer has the following; Deviceprotection, Techsupport, StreamingTV and streamingMovies.

+📷 Step 5: Select Billing and Payment Details

 ![Alt text](images/6.png)

-Select if the cutomer prefers paperlessbilling.
-Also select the Paymentmethod, and enter the Monthly charges together with the Total charges.
+- Choose if the customer prefers paperless billing.

+- Select the payment method.

+- Enter the monthly charges and total charges.

+📷 Step 6: Submit and Predict

 ![Alt text](images/7.png)

+- Submit all the entered values.

-Lastly submit the values and click on the predict button to the prediction.
+- Click on the "Predict" button to obtain the prediction.

+📷 Prediction Result

 ![Alt text](images/8.png)

+- View the prediction result based on the input values.

+By following these steps, you can input the necessary information and get the churn prediction for the customer.
+The app provides an intuitive and user-friendly interface for easy execution and interpretation of the prediction.

+Feel free to explore and make predictions with the app! 🎉🔍

 🌟 Key Features and Benefits: